BV-BRC/BV-BRC-Docs/docroot/system_documentation/data_management_sharing.md

 In addition to ingested and processed data, users may elect to assemble and annotate their own sequenced genomes and make them publicly available through the BV-BRC resource.
 In these cases, BV-BRC team members work with the user to assess genome quality, verify metadata, and include appropriate attribution.

 Related Tools, Software and/or Code
-The data in BV-BRC are available through the website user interface and integrated searches and tools (bv-brc.org), through the command line interface (CLI), data API, and from the FTP site.
+The data in BV-BRC are available through the website user interface and integrated searches and tools [BV-BRC website](https://www.bv-brc.org/), through the [command line interface (CLI)](https://www.bv-brc.org/docs/cli_tutorial/index.html), [data API](https://www.bv-brc.org/api/doc/), and from the [FTP site](ftp://ftp.bvbrc.org/).
 These are all provided freely to all users.
-All software developed by the project team in the system is available as open source in the BV-BRC GitHub repository.
+All software developed by the project team in the system is available as open source in the [BV-BRC GitHub repository](https://github.com/BV-BRC).

 In the event of discontinuation of the resource, the databases, systems, and software code will be archived and transferred to NIAID or its designee.